Packaging dependencies for offline buildpacks

 $ # Clones your buildpack $ git clone http://YOUR-GITHUB-REPOSITORY.example.com/repository $ cd SomeBuildPackName $ # Selects dependencies $ vi dependencies.yml # Or copy in a preferred config $ # Builds a package using your script $ ./package ----> downloading-dependencies.... done ----> creating zipfile: cobol_buildpack.zip $ # Adds the buildpack to the Cloud Foundry instance $ cf create-buildpack cobol-buildpack cobol_buildpack.zip 1 $ # Pushes an app using your buildpack $ cd ~/my_app $ cf push my-cobol-webapp -b cobol-buildpack

-- Possible to avoid the Cloud Foundry admin buildpack upload size limit in one of two ways:
+- It’s possible to avoid the Cloud Foundry admin buildpack upload size limit in the following ways:

-- If the administrator chooses a limited subset of dependencies
+- The administrator chooses a limited subset of dependencies.

-- If the administrator maintains different packages for different dependency sets
+- The administrator maintains different packages for different dependency sets.

-- May result in with a different config for each app
+- Might result in a different configuration for each app.